OwLynq/AudioTgBot/README.md

-# AudioTgBot — A Simple Telegram Bot to Control Local Music Playback on Your PC
+# AudioTgBot — A Simple Audio Controller Bot for Telegram

 ## Description
 AudioTgBot is a Telegram bot for managing music playback.
 It allows the user to play music on a PC, switch tracks, and launch audio files from a folder.